robertgzr/LuaSnip/DOC.md

 # ABSOLUTE_INDEXER

-The `absolute_indexer` can be used to pass text of nodes to a function/dynamicNode that it doesn't share a parent with.
+A more capable way of [referencing nodes](#node_reference)!
-Normally, accessing the outer `i(1)` isn't possible from inside e.g. a snippetNode (nested inside a choiceNode to make this example more practical):
+Using only [`jump indices`](#jump-index), accessing an outer `i(1)` isn't possible from inside e.g. a snippetNode, since only nodes with the same parent can be referenced.
+The `absolute_indexer` can be used to reference nodes based on their absolute position in the snippet, which lifts this restriction.

 ```lua
 s("trig", {